Material efficiency: Manufacturing

-The potential in manufacturing can be related to improving waste segregation (e.g., separating plastics from combustibles).
-Recycling and reusing components allow for remanufacturing during the process improvement in creating the product, increasing the material's life for durability, technology development, and correct component/material purchasing.
-Material efficiency contributes to achieving a circular economy and capturing value in the industry.
-Many companies have applied the theory of circular economy to design strategies and business models to close material loops.
+The potential in manufacturing can also refer to improving waste segregation (e.g., separating plastics from combustibles).
+Recycling and reusing components allow for remanufacturing during the process improvement in creating the product, increasing the material's durability, technology development, and correct component/material purchasing.

+Material efficiency can contribute to a circular economy and capturing value in the industry.
+Some companies have applied the circular economy theory to design strategies and business models to close material loops.

 Building process

-Since 1971, global steel demand has increased by three times, cement by nearly seven times, primary aluminum by almost six times, and plastics by over ten times.
+Since 1971, global steel demand has increased by three times, cement by slightly under seven times, primary aluminum by almost six times, and plastics by over ten times.
 Significant materials, such as iron and steel, aluminum, cement, chemical products, and pulp and paper, impact the building process.
 However, employing more efficient strategies to produce these materials will reduce energy and cost without ignoring the reduction of carbon emissions.

-An example of this would be using recycled steel to erect the frame of a building instead of using wooden timbers.
-Using recycled steel saves room in landfills that the steel would otherwise be taking up, saves 75% of the energy required to produce steel in the production process, and saves trees from being cut down to build homes.
-The recycled steel can be fashioned in the exact dimensions needed for building and can be made into "customized steel beams and panels to fit each specific design."
+One process is using recycled steel saves room in landfills that the steel would otherwise occupy, saves 75% of the energy required to produce steel in the production process, and saves trees from being cut down to build structures.
+The recycled steel can be fashioned in the exact dimensions needed for the building and can be made into "customized steel beams and panels to fit each specific design."

 Strategies

-During the manufacturing process, each stage has new opportunities to increase material efficiency, from design and fabrication, through use, and finally to the end of life.
+During the manufacturing process, each stage can increase material efficiency, from design and fabrication, through use, and finally to the end of life.